whgest/whg-lotr-sdk/readme.md

 ### Test

-To verify setup was successful, enter ```pytest``` at the command line in your sdk directory to run unit tests.
+To verify setup was successful, enter ```pytest``` at the command line in your sdk directory to run unit tests if you cloned the source code, or ```pytest --pyargs lotr_sdk.tests``` if you installed the package from pip.

 ### Basic Usage